Thermal Expansion Metals

 Sponsored Links

-The coefficient of linear thermal expansion is the ratio of the change in length per degree F (imperial) to the length.
+The linear thermal expansion coefficient is the ratio change in length per degree temperature to length.

 (oF)